Walkthrough - Bru’n Water Subscriber Edition, V 5.3

 Let’s add a basic recipe and take a look at the results.

-Make sure to identify your grain type in the spreadsheet as the models for acidity vary between types.
-This recipe has a large portion of base malt that will drive most of the mash pH.
-One new addition to the spreadsheet is “Wheat/Oat” as a selection, removing questions about treating those as base malts.
+Make sure to identify your grain type in the spreadsheet, as the models for acidity vary between types.
+This recipe has a large portion of base malt, which will drive the mash pH.
+One new addition to the spreadsheet is “Wheat/Oat” as a selection, removing the need to treat them as base malts.
 I do not see non-malted wheat or oats, and they may have different levels of acidity compared to malted grains, so consider that in adjunct beers.
-I also added a touch of acid malt for pH control as an example… but make sure to ignore anything down in the Mash pH Result area because we have not added any water volumes to the recipe.
-We will return to this tab after we have filled out the Water Adjustment tab.

 Tab 4: Water Adjustment